patmj/ask-multiple-pdfs/readme.md

 ## Introduction
 ------------
-The MultiPDF Chat App is a Python application that allows you to chat with multiple PDF documents.
-You can ask questions about the PDFs using natural language, and the application will provide relevant responses based on the content of the documents.
-This app utilizes a language model to generate accurate answers to your queries.
-Please note that the app will only respond to questions related to the loaded PDFs.

 L'application de MultiPDF Chat est une application Python qui vous permet de discuter avec plusieurs documents PDF.
 Vous pouvez poser des questions sur les PDF en langage naturel, et l'application fournira des réponses pertinentes en s'appuyant sur le contenu des documents.
 Cette application utilise un modèle de langage pour générer des réponses précises à vos questions.
 Veuillez noter que l'application ne répondra qu'aux questions relatives aux PDF chargés.